 e.)
 Scrip Coordinator.
 The Scrip Coordinator shall produce financial reports to be submitted monthly to the membership at the General Meeting, with a copy to the Treasurer.
 The Scrip Coordinator may recruit volunteers from the membership to assist with the sale of Scrip cards.
 The Scrip Coordinator shall collect and regularly deposit Scrip funds and shall maintain the Scrip checkbook and records.

 f.)
 Auditor.
 The Auditor shall review receipts, bank statements, and monthly financial reports submitted by the Treasurer to ensure that all receipts were properly deposited in the bank and all payments made by the Treasurer were accurately reported and accounted for.
-The Auditor shall also review the receipts, bank statements, and monthly reports of the Scrip Coordinator to ensure that all receipts were properly deposited and all payments made by the Scrip Coordinator were accurately reported and accounted.
+The Auditor shall also review the receipts, bank statements, and monthly reports of the Scrip Coordinator to ensure that all receipts were properly deposited and all payments made by the Scrip Coordinator were accurately reported and accounted for.
 The Auditor will give a monthly report of the audit to the Executive Board.
 If any year-end financial statements are prepared by the Treasurer or Scrip Coordinator, the Auditor will review those statements for accuracy and report his/her findings to the Executive Board.

 g.)
 School Principal.
 All Home and School Club activities and communications must be approved by the School Principal.
 The School Principal shall serve as the President, in the absence of the President and the Vice-President or when otherwise required.
 The School Principal shall coordinate with the Executive Board on any changes to the by-laws.